Shivi2599/Trainity-Internship-Projects/Bank_Loan_Case_Study/ReadMe.md

 - __Excel functions__ such as `COUNTIF`, `AVERAGE`, `CORREL`, `IF`, `QUARTILE`, and others for handling missing data, outliers, correlations, and performing EDA.

 ## Deliverables:
-The final deliverable is a comprehensive [Bank Loan Case Study Report] that provides the following:
+The final deliverable is a comprehensive [Bank Loan Case Study Report](https://github.com/Shivi2599/Trainity-Internship-Projects/blob/main/Bank_Loan_Case_Study/BANK%20LOAN%20CASE%20STUDY.pptx) that provides the following:

 - __Insights into missing data__, outliers, and data imbalance.
 - __Univariate, segmented univariate, and bivariate analysis__ of key variables.
 - __Top correlations__ for different customer and loan scenarios.
-- __Actionable recommendations__ based on EDA findings to improve loan approval processes.

 ## Conclusion: